HIKING IN THE SWABIAN ALB BIOSPHERE AREA

 8. Planet Trail Gomadingen – Wandering through the solar system

-The Planet Trail Gomadingen makes science come alive: Along a picturesque hiking trail through the Great Lautertal Guests experience our solar system on a scale 1:1 billion – every step corresponds to a journey of millions of kilometers through space.
+The Planet Trail Gomadingen makes science come alive: Along a picturesque hiking trail through the Great Lauter Valley Guests experience our solar system on a scale 1 in 1 billion – each step corresponds to a journey of millions of kilometers through space.

-At around 6 kilometers are the planetary models including informative display boards From the sun to Neptune, you'll learn fascinating facts about the size, distance, and characteristics of celestial bodies – easy to understand and ideal for families with children, school classes, and curious adults.
+On approximately 6 kilometers are the planetary models including informative display boards It is structured.
+From the sun to Neptune, you will learn exciting facts about the size, distance and special features of the celestial bodies – easily understandable and ideal for families with children, school classes and curious adults.

-The path starts at Sternberg near Gomadingen and leads past the pastures and stables of the Marbach State Stud, through the Lautertal valley to the district of Wasserstetten.
+The route starts at Sternberg near Gomadingen and leads past the pastures and stables of the Marbach State Stud Farm, through the Lauter valley to the district of Wasserstetten.
 The route connects Landscape, education and movement in a unique way.

 Length: approx. 6 km

-Tip: Ideal for combining with a picnic – information boards also make little researchers curious!
+Tip: Ideally combined with a picnic – information boards will also pique the curiosity of little explorers!

-9. Round tour of the St. Johann stud farm – Panoramic views, foals & fire pits
+9. Round trip St. Johann stud farm – Panoramic views, foals & fire pits

-This enjoyable circular hike offers everything the heart of the Alb desires: vast landscapes, gentle paths along Foal pastures, rest areas with fire pits and wonderful views over the biosphere reserve.
+This enjoyable circular hike It offers everything the heart of the Swabian Alb could desire: expansive landscapes, gentle paths along...
+Foal pastures, rest areas with fire pits and magnificent views over the biosphere reserve.

-Along the way, several fire pits invite you to have a picnic or a snack.
-The route is ideal for a relaxing day trip with family or dog, because the paths are mostly easy to walk and the scenery is extremely attractive.
+Along the way, several fire pits invite you to picnic or enjoy a light meal.
+The route is ideal for a relaxing day trip with family or dog, because the paths are mostly easy to walk and extremely scenic.

 Length: approx. 10 km